netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 ![The Netdata dashboard when monitoring a Kubernetes cluster](https://user-images.githubusercontent.com/1153921/85343043-c6206400-b4a0-11ea-8de6-cf2c6837c456.png)

-Remember that the parent pod is responsible for storing metrics from all the child pods, in addition to sending alarms.
+Remember that the parent pod is responsible for storing metrics from all the child pods and sending alarms.

 Take note of the **Replicated Nodes** menu, which shows not only the parent pod, but also the three child pods.
 This example cluster has three child pods, but the number of child pods depends entirely on the number of nodes in your